This article was reviewed and updated on August 11, 2020

 How Does a Balloon Mortgage Work?

 Like a traditional loan, a balloon loan borrower will make payments (usually monthly) on the loan over a set period of time.
-Typically, the term is much shorter than traditional 30- or 15-year fixed rate mortgages.
+Typically, the term is much shorter than traditional 30- or 15-year fixed-rate mortgages.
 Some loans, if intended for house flippers, might have a mortgage term of only a few months.

 Other individuals might use a balloon loan with a 5- to 7-year term to help get them into a home they might otherwise not be able to afford.
-At the end of the term, the remaining loan balance is due.
+At the end of the term, the remaining outstanding balance is due.
 It is generally assumed that the borrower will sell the home at the end of the term to pay the balance they owe or refinance the loan to avoid the balloon payment.

 Interest on a balloon payment mortgage can vary widely.
 Since the loan term is comparatively shorter than a traditional mortgage with a fixed interest rate, interest payments can be lower.
 However, since these loans are most frequently offered by hard money lenders, interest rates are not regulated.
 Hard money loans are often thought of as high-risk, which means that lenders may charge higher interest rates to protect their investment.